Pes Anserine Bursitis causes pain on the inner side of the knee, approximately 2-3 cms below the knee joint.

 Activities where the three muscles are being used repetitively, such as in running (particularly uphill), cycling, swimming (particularly breaststroke), and side-to-side movements can cause friction and pressure on the bursa.

 Weakness and/or tightness in the hip and knee muscles can place increased tension on the pes anserine tendons which damages the tendon itself and increases pressure on the bursa.
 Tight hamstrings are a common cause of pes anserine bursitis.

 Training errors such as sudden increases in distance or intensity, not warming up and inadequate stretching can over stress the area.

 Joint inflammation associated with arthritis can cause swelling of the bursa.
 Studies have shown that approximately 20% of people with knee osteoarthritis suffer from pes anserine bursitis.
 People with Type 2 Diabetes or Osgood Schlatters are also more likely to develop bursitis.

 Pes anserine bursitis is more common in women, due to a wider pelvis and the angle of the knee joint.

 Subtle changes to the position of the leg bones and soft tissues, such as flat feet or a turned out foot can place extra pressure on the Pes Anserine region

-More weight goes through the area increasing the pressure on the bursa
+More weight goes through the area increasing the pressure on the knee bursa

 A direct injury such as a blow to the pes anserinus area can lead to swelling of the bursa

 Pes anserine bursitis is often accompanied by tendonitis where small tears develop in the pes anserine tendon.
 It is hard to clearly distinguish between the two problems, but the causes, symptoms and treatment are basically the same for both.